Skip to content

 Montclair Speech Therapy employs a wide variety of research-based techniques.
 These are tailored to meet the needs of each client and their family.
 This multi-dimensional, patient-centered approach includes play therapy, facilitative language environments and family centered training.
 Treatment goals focus on improving both the client’s skills and abilities, as well as their confidence.
 We aim to make everyday interactions and experiences stress-free and pleasurable.

-Speech Language Pathologist | Lori Caplan-Colon
+Lori Caplan-Colon | Speech Language Pathologist

 About Lori Caplan-Colon, M.S.
-CCC-SLP
+CCC-SLP, CLC

 Lori Caplan-Colon is a NJ state licensed, ASHA certified Speech-language pathologist with over 18 years of clinical experience.
 She obtained her BS in Speech Pathology/Audiology from Ithaca College, NY.
 She earned her Master’s in Speech-Language Pathology at the Massachusetts General Hospital Institute of Health Professionals.